emu-wg/rfc7170bis/draft-ietf-emu-rfc7170bis.md

 between an EAP peer and an EAP server.
 All conversations in the TEAP protected tunnel are encapsulated in a TLV layer.

+Methods for encapsulating EAP within carrier protocols are already defined.
+For example, IEEE 802.1X [IEEE.802-1X.2013] may be used to transport EAP between the peer and the authenticator; RADIUS
+{{RFC3579}} or Diameter {{RFC4072}} may be used to transport EAP between the authenticator and the EAP server.

+## Outer TLVs versus inner TLVs

-TEAP packets may include TLVs both inside and outside the TLS tunnel.
+TEAP packets may include TLVs both inside and outside the TLS tunnel defined as follows:

+Outer TLVs

-The term "Outer TLVs" is used to refer to optional TLVs outside the TLS tunnel, which are only allowed in the first two messages in the TEAP protocol.
+> This term is used to refer to optional TLVs outside the TLS tunnel, which are only allowed in the first two messages in the TEAP protocol.
 That is the first EAP-server-to-peer message and first peer-to-EAP-server message.
-If the message is fragmented, the whole set of messages is counted as one message.
-The term "Inner TLVs" is used to refer to TLVs sent within the TLS tunnel.
+If the message is fragmented, the whole set of fragments is counted as one message.

+Inner TLVs

+> This term is used to refer to TLVs sent within the TLS tunnel.
 In TEAP Phase 1, Outer TLVs are used to help establish the TLS tunnel, but no Inner TLVs are used.
 In Phase 2 of the TEAP conversation, TLS records may encapsulate zero or more Inner TLVs, but no Outer TLVs.

-Methods for encapsulating EAP within carrier protocols are already defined.
-For example, IEEE 802.1X [IEEE.802-1X.2013] may be used to transport EAP between the peer and the authenticator; RADIUS
-{{RFC3579}} or Diameter {{RFC4072}} may be used to transport EAP between the authenticator and the EAP server.

 # TEAP Protocol